 Chartists can create Kagi charts by going to the “Chart Attributes” section and selecting Kagi as the chart “Type”.
 This section is just under the SharpChart on the left side.
 Users will then be able to choose points, percentage or ATR for the reversal amount.
 The “field” can be set at close or high-low range.
 Chartists looking for more sensitivity can choose the high-low range.
 Chartists looking to focus on end-of-day price data can choose the close.
 Yin and yang line colors can also be changed using the “up color” and “down color” drop down menus just below the SharpChart.
 Click here for a live example.

-Beyond Candlesticks, a book by Steve Nison, shows chartists advanced techniques for candlesticks and other technical analysis techniques from the Far East.
-Nison devotes an entire chapter to Kagi charts.
-Nison also covers Three Line Break charts, Renko charts and explains how Japanese traders use moving averages.
+Beyond Candlesticks, a book by Steve Nison, shows chartists advanced techniques for candlesticks and other technical analysis techniques that originated in Japan.
+Nison devotes an entire chapter to Kagi charts; additionally, he covers Three Line Break charts, Renko charts and explains how Japanese traders use moving averages.